slash071/atlas/src/chapter_02/sub/diff.md

-## See changes to a file
+## See Changes to a File

-You will be able to see to see the change with:
+To view changes, you can use:

 ```bash
 git diff
 ```

-command or by using third party softwares like `meld` and config it in your `~/.gitconfig`.
-Here is a small example:
+You can also use third-party software like `meld` by configuring it in your `~/.gitconfig` file.
+Here’s a small example:

 ```ini
 ...